binaryage/firelogger.py/README.markdown

 * **[Firebug team][firebug-team]** - without these guys the web wouldn't look like today.
 * **[FirePHP authors][firephp-authors]** - a lot of inspiration, good work mates!
+* **[John Paulett for jsonpickle library][jsonpickle]** - I was naively developing poor man's solution for inspecting objects in Python, but hopefully googled this gem early

 # Support